Sarah-C/Arduino_Universal_Terminal/README.md

 Using a callback for the display of characters, any display can be used with this library, not just TFT_eSPI.

+Work remaining:
+-Add the callback!
+-Add a flashing cursor?

 ..................................................
 Old info: